malvikasharan/APRICOT/README.md

   Users are required to establish a directory `source_files` containing all the [required supporting data](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be setup in the local filesystem (recommended) or inside the docker container (in the home folder).
 See below for the details.

-  Be aware that the supporting data is a large file: ~15 G compressed, and ~50 G uncompressed.
+  Be aware that the supporting data is a collection of large datasets of size: ~15 G compressed, and ~50 G uncompressed.

   **option-1: ...in the local filesystem - RECOMMENDED**